 What do I need to have to apply for a grant?

-The checklist for all applications: Quotes - quotes are to be in date and cover the grant value that is requested Charity/company number If the application is made by, or on behalf of an organisation, the following must also be provided with the proposal: A complete, up-to-date copy of the organisation's governing document (such as articles of association) If the organisation is a UK charity: Its registered charity number(s) as issued by the Charity Commission for England and Wales, the Office for the Scottish Charity Regulator and/or the Charity Commiss...
+The checklist for all applications: • Quotes - quotes are to be in date and cover the grant value that is requested. • Charity/company number If the application is made by, or on behalf of an organisation, the following must also be provided with the proposal: • A complete, up-to-date copy of the organisation's governing document (such as articles of association) If the organisation is a UK charity: • Its registered charity number(s) as issued by the Charity Commission for England and Wales, the Office for the Scottish Charity Regulator, and/or the Charity Commissio...

 What is the end-to-end process from application to receiving grant?

-We know that applying for funding can be difficult and take up a lot of time, so here is a simple step-by-step guide to explain our funding process.
-1. Eligibility: Applicants to check eligibility in order to apply.
-Read our Grant Making Policy.
-Complete the Eligibility Quiz.
-Set up your online account with us.
-2. Apply: Applicant to complete application through the online portal.
-Amendments can be made to application until closure date.
-3. Due Diligence: Trustees to review all grant applications against set criteria.
-4. Trustee Approval: Trustees to m...
+1. Applicants can register their interest online and will be notified when the application window opens.
+2. Eligibility: Applicants to check eligibility in order to apply. • Read our Grant Making Policy • Complete the Eligibility Quiz. • Set up an online account with us.
+3. Apply: Applicant to complete application through the online portal. • Amendments can be made to application until closure date.
+4. Due Diligence: Management team and Trustees to review all grant applications against set criteria.
+5. Trustee Decisions.
+6. Acceptance: Successful applicants to ...

 We have had funding from you before.
 Can we reapply?